apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * Flexible deployment model for running the applications in any hosting environment with Zookeeper.
 * Features like canaries, upgrades and rollbacks that support extremely large deployments with minimal downtime.

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/samza/)
+Additionally, you can read more about the Samza Runner [here](https://beam.apache.org/documentation/runners/samza/)

 #### Run example